Treatment for Cognitive Behavioral Disorders in Weston, FL

 One of the major specialty areas of NBI is “complex cases.”
 Many patients struggle to find the help they need when they don’t fit exactly into the mold of standard treatment protocols.
-Other cases are complicated to treat because they present with multiple problems or the patient has not been able to engage in past treatment efforts successfully, for whatever the reason might be.
+Other cases are complicated to treat because they present numerous challenges or the patient has trouble engaging the therapy.

 Examples of our complex cases include: